Advandz/Advandz/README.md

 ## Requirements ##

-* PHP 5.5 or greater
+* PHP 5.5 or greater or HHVM 3.6.0 or greater

 ## Getting Started ##